Isaiah 29:17-24

 God transforms blindness into joy and rebellion into reverent understanding.

-18 In that day, the deaf will hear the words of the book, and the eyes of the blind will see out of obscurity and out of darkness.
+18 On that day the deaf will hear the words of the scroll, and out of the deep darkness the eyes of the blind will see.

-19 The humble also will increase their joy in Yahweh, and the poor among men will rejoice in the Holy One of Israel.
+19 The humble will increase their joy in the LORD, and the poor among men will rejoice in the Holy One of Israel.

-23 But when he sees his children, the work of my hands, in the middle of him, they will sanctify my name.
-Yes, they will sanctify the Holy One of Jacob, and will stand in awe of the God of Israel.
+23 For when he sees his children around him, the work of My hands, they will honor My name, they will sanctify the Holy One of Jacob, and they will stand in awe of the God of Israel.

-24 They also who err in spirit will come to understanding, and those who grumble will receive instruction.”
+24 Then the wayward in spirit will come to understanding, and those who grumble will accept instruction.”

 God transforms blindness into joy and rebellion into reverent understanding.